Lynne Brindley: Honours

 She is a Fellow of the Royal Society of Arts (FRSA).
 She was appointed a Dame Commander of the Order of the British Empire (DBE) in the 2008 New Year's Honours List for services to education.
 On 16 July 2015, she was elected an honorary fellow of the British Academy (FBA).
-In 2009 she won the Miles Conrad Award.
+In 2009 she won the National Information Standards Organization (NISO)'s Miles Conrad Award.